You know that gut feeling when you really, really feel something is true?

 When you’ve got a problem with the world “out there,” you’ve got two choices:

-But you do have a limited number of false stories in your head.
-Each time you confront your own stories about a situation, you free up your energy for the future.
-You no longer have to experience that particular type of conflict.
+But the number of false stories in your head is finite.
+Each time you confront your own stories about a situation, you dissolve them, and that frees up your energy.
+You no longer have to experience that particular type of psychic equivalence.

 It’s short term pain for permanent gain.